epiforecasts/covid-us-forecasts/docs/SMG.md

 - A properly formatted csv, ready to be submitted to the Reich forecast hub, will be saved in
   - `submissions/submitted/yyyy-mm-dd-epiforecasts-ensemble1.csv`

-Note that the final submission file is mean ensemble by default.
+Note that the final submission file is a QRA ensemble with weighted quantiles by default.
 To check or change this:
   - Open `submissions/finalise.R`
   - Set global variables:
     - alter line 12 to filter for a different model.